Home

 FAQs

 Welcome to the Web site of the Physicians' Health Study.
 This landmark study was begun in the fall of 1982 to test the benefits and risks of aspirin and beta carotene in the primary prevention of cardiovascular disease and cancer.
-Twenty-five years and more than 300 published research reports later, it is still going strong.
+Thirty years and more than 400 published research reports later, it is still going strong.

 Contact the Webmaster